The True Cost of Travel Policy Non-Compliance

 Of course, there is a solution

 Having no corporate travel policy – or one that reflects a “whatever works for you” approach – is not the answer.
 Without any real structure and guidelines, employees will waste time researching options.
 And chances are good they’ll pick one that is more expensive than necessary.

 Your people shouldn’t have to fend for themselves.
 Providing them with a policy that is simple and clear but still flexible makes it fast and easy to make travel arrangements.
-It ensures your people will have a reasonable flight and comfortable, safe accommodations.
+It ensures your people will have a reasonable flight and comfortable, safe accommodations, all while staying compliant.

 Adopting an integrated travel management tool such as Lola.com enables everyone in your organization to get what they need.
 Employees can book efficient, people-friendly flights, hotels, and rentals.
 Travel managers can track spending and compliance.
 Finance managers can analyze data over time to detect fraud and uncover opportunities to refine your corporate travel policy.
 Compliance goes up, costs, go down.
 Everyone is happier and getting a good night’s sleep.

 If you're ready to learn more about implementing Lola.com at your business, schedule a demo with our team.